callumhardy/Stretched/README.md

 		}
 	});

-You may alter any other of the configurable parameters listed here inside a breakpoint.
+You may alter any of the configurable parameters listed here inside a breakpoint.
 Even another breakpoint... but that would just be crazy sauce! pffffft! breakpoinception indeed!

 ## Dependencies